Library

 Row of spot lights with Gledopto smart bulbs, see description below

-This, however, triggered a reevaluation of the solution for the painting light, as I wanted to avoid using the Fibaro relay to cut the power to the spotlights, as this would disconnect the bulbs (and in the worst case cause connection problems every time they would be turned on).
+This, however, triggered a reevaluation of the solution for the painting light, as I wanted to avoid using the Aqara smart switch to cut the power to the spotlights, as this would disconnect the bulbs (and in the worst case cause connection problems every time they would be turned on).
 The answer was to connect the painting light to a smart plug, which was more elegant than if both these light sources would have to be plugged into it, see picture above.
-This allows also this light to be controlled independently and the Fibaro switch is now in practice only a backup solution, which also ensures that we can still control the lights from anywhere even if someone should by accident turn off the manual wall switch.
+This allows also this light to be controlled independently and the Aqara switch is now in practice only a backup solution, which also ensures that we can still control the lights from anywhere even if someone should by accident turn off the manual wall switch.

 The last two light sources in this room were two downlights mounted in the ceiling, which were quite expensive lights installed by an electrician when we built an extension to the house.
 These also had bulbs that could not be replaced by smart ones, and they are controlled by a wall dimmer switch.
 At this stage, there were no suitable smart dimmer switches that could have replaced the old wall switch (today, it would have been easier to “smarten up” these downlights by installing a Koogeek dimmer switch), but Philips Hue had launched their Milliskin recessed spot lights.
 These turned out to be of the right size to replace the old ones, and they were easy to install and connect, see picture below.
 They have worked very well, and be dimmed either using the wall dimmer or from a smart phone/tablet/etc.